ray-project/ray/doc/source/train/user-guides/persistent-storage.rst

     Cloud storage is the recommended persistent storage option.

-If all nodes in a Ray cluster have access to cloud storage, then all outputs can be uploaded to a shared cloud bucket.

 Use cloud storage by specifying a bucket URI as the :class:`RunConfig(storage_path) <ray.train.RunConfig>`:

 .. code-block:: python